andre-st/dotfiles/README.md

   allowing fast recovery if your latest backup isn't already corrupted.
   In contrast to forward incremental backups, it is easier to delete old backups to make room for new backups, too.
-- **Simple**: No special block-level patching magic and no extra-repository to corrupt
+- **Simple**: No special block-level patching magic and no extra-repository to corrupt, usually pre-installed tools

 ```mermaid
 flowchart TD